anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 stat FX               // Legacy Cascade stats (if any Cascade systems still in use) stat GPU              // GPU frame breakdown; shows Niagara compute under "Particle Simulation"
 ```

-### GPU Visualizer (`ProfileGPU` or `Ctrl+Shift+,`)
-Niagara GPU compute dispatches appear **directly in this stage** as compute workloads — look for `Niagara` entries in the compute section.
-This is distinct from particle *rendering* cost, which appears later under translucency.
-Both costs are real and should be measured separately.

 ### Useful Console Variables for Debugging